Tips on Telling Your Non-Profit Story

-For nonprofits, it is easy to get caught up in always pushing your cause or need you are trying to fill.
+For non-profits, it is easy to get caught up in always pushing your cause or need you are trying to fill.
 Let’s face it, there are thousands of nonprofits trying to help thousands of different causes.
 So what tends to make your nonprofit stand out is your story.
-A compelling nonprofit story can connect people to your nonprofit on an emotional level.
+A compelling non-profit story can connect people to your nonprofit on an emotional level.
 This helps with your donations and getting volunteers.
 Here are some tips on telling your nonprofit story.

-Your nonprofit may be just starting out, or maybe small, but regardless of the cause, to those you effect, your effects on their lives are big.
+Your nonprofit may be just starting out, or maybe small, but regardless of the cause, to those you affect, your effects on their lives are big.
 Therefore, regardless of how small you are you want to have some big goals.
 For example, your cause could be Type 1 diabetes in a small town, but your goal could be to help every family have the insulin that is needed.
 You may not be able to fix this issue all around the world, but to those who you do help, it can be life-saving.
 These types of goals are things that draw donations in.

-Don?t Be afraid to tell your connection.
+Don’t be afraid to tell your connection

 Again, there are thousands of different needs to be met.
 For instance, let’s take hunger.
 According to Feeding America, 1 in 7 people in the U.S. face hunger every year.
-That isThat is is an appalling statistic.
-Yet if you were starting a nonprofit, and your chosen cause was feeding children, that statistic though appalling may not be enough to connect to yourmy chosen audience.
-Yet, if you were to tell your connectionconnect, like for example if you grew up as a hungry child and you do not wantno want another child to feel the way you did, it puts a connection to it.
+That is an appalling statistic.
+Yet if you were starting a non-profit, and your chosen cause was feeding children, that statistic though appalling may not be enough to connect to your chosen audience.
+Yet, if you were to tell your connection, for example, if you grew up as a hungry child and you do not want another child to feel the way you did, it puts a connection to it.
 Your chosen audience may be more moved to help through your connection with your chosen cause.

 Tie your connection to core values

-Use examples and include results.
+Use examples and include results

-Create a two-way conversion.
+Create a two-way conversion

 Telling your story and getting it to resonate with people is more than just dictating your cause and actions.
 The best way to build better donor relationships is to make your fundraising a two-way conversation.
 This means asking the donor what they think about your work, why they are interested in your mission, and how they would like to get involved.
 That could be through social media, emails, and even surveys.
-You want to build a relationship with your donors, so they have an emotional connection with your cause and your nonprofit.
+You want to build a relationship with your donors, so they have an emotional connection with your cause and your non-profit.